babblevoice/rrdb/README.md

 Version 2 introduced a new method - touch.
 The two types of file cannot be mixed.
 V2 Touch addresses named columns (paths) which maybe 'touched' (i.e. an event has occurred with reference to the column).

 Records a count against a path (the named column).
-The path is comma delimitered, so that it will record a touch against the whole touchpath and also each item which is comma delimitered.
-Unlike version 1, V2 Touch does not need a seperate create and update there is only a touch command (well fetch as well).
+The path is comma delimitated, so that it will record a touch against the whole touchpath and also each item which is comma delimitated.
+Unlike version 1, V2 Touch does not need a separate create and update there is only a touch command (well fetch as well).

 truncate: the number of sets after which it will start to re-use older non used sets
 touchpath: the string we are counting against.